fengzhangcs/FinePar/README.md

 If you have problems, please contact:
 * zhangfeng.thu.hpc@gmail.com

-Thanks for your interests in FinePar and hope you like it.inePar: Irregularity-Aware Fine-Grained Workload Partitioning on Integrated Architectures
+Thanks for your interests in FinePar and hope you like it.
+FinePar: Irregularity-Aware Fine-Grained Workload Partitioning on Integrated Architectures